 “A staggering work of documentary, poetry, and collage, Mai Der Vang reopens a wrongdoing that deserves a new reckoning.
 As the United States abandoned them at the end of its war in Vietnam, many Hmong refugees recounted stories of a mysterious substance that fell from planes during their escape from Laos starting in the mid-1970s.
 This substance, known as “yellow rain,” caused severe illnesses and thousands of deaths.
 And then, to the world’s astonishment, American scientists argued that yellow rain was the feces of honeybees defecating en masse—still held as the widely accepted explanation.
 The truth of what happened to the Hmong, to those who experienced and suffered yellow rain, has been ignored and discredited.

 Integrating archival research and declassified documents, Yellow Rain calls out the erasure of a history, the silencing of a people who at the time lacked the capacity and resources to defend and represent themselves.
 In poems that sing and lament, that contend and question, Vang restores a vital narrative in danger of being lost, and brilliantly explores what it means to have access to the truth and how marginalized groups are often forbidden that access.”

-Vang is an editorial member of the Hmong American Writers’ Circle.
-Her poetry has appeared in the New Republic, Poetry and the Virginia Quarterly Review, and her essays have been published in The New York Times, San Francisco Chronicle and the Washington Post.
+Mai Der Vang is an editorial member of the Hmong American Writers’ Circle.
+Her poetry has appeared in the New Republic, Poetry, and the Virginia Quarterly Review, and her essays have been published in the New York Times, San Francisco Chronicle, and the Washington Post.
 Her debut collection, Afterland, received the Walt Whitman Award from the Academy of American Poets.
 She lives in California.